snehabajaj108/snehabajaj108/README.md

 ## About me:

 I am a 2019 **MBA graduate from XLRI Jamshedpur (India)** with 3.5 years of experience at **Samsung Electronics** and **PhonePe** as HR Business Partner.
-I am currently pursuing datascience bootcamp from Jovian and (simultaeously) **MS in computer science** from Scaler, which has equiped me with skills to transition into Data Science.
+I am currently pursuing datascience bootcamp from Jovian and (simultaneously) **MS in computer science** from Scaler, which has equiped me with skills to transition into Data Science.
 I am open to opportunities which will help me grow as a data science professional.

 ## Skills: